ch33sybr3ad/Reading-Notes/high_performance_web_sites.md

   - **Edge Cases:**
     There are several web browesers who state that they support compression, but with some known bugs.
 It's generally safer to use a browser whitelist approach and only allow proven browsers to receive compressed files.

+## Chapter 5: Put Stylesheets at the Top
+  - **Progressive Rendering:**
+    refers to how browser to display whatever content it has as soon as possible.
+It is also important to give users visual feedback in terms of a progress indicator.
+Putting stylesheets on the bottom prohibits rendering in many browsers.
+Browsers block rendering to avoid having to redraw elements of the page if their styles change.
+Because of this browsers will typically wait for the stylesheets before showing visible components on the page.
+  - **LINK tag vs @import rule:**
+    Those are only two ways you can include a stylesheet in your document. @import rule must always be at the top and causes an unexpected ordering of how the components are downloaded.
+It is preferable to always use the LINK tag over the @import rule.
+  - **Flash of Unstyled Content:**
+    The blank white screen phenomenon is due to browser behavior.
+    > If stylesheets are still loading, it is wasteful to construct the rendering tree, since you don’t want to paint anything at all until all stylesheets have been loaded and parsed.
+Otherwise you’ll run into a problem called FOUC (the flash of unstyled content prob- lem), where you show content before it’s ready.